…Kyk Ma ‘n vlermuis

 Is PFD about the wares, and the selling of fortunes?
 Is it about wearing fancy robes?
 Is it about whose athame glints better in the moonlight?
 Or who is more pagan than another?
 Or who can outgoth or out-casual another?
 Not to me, to me, it is about feeling that connection to those around us, to the world that we live in, and to accept and love others and ourselves, and it is about being able to express that freedom through both the meeting of like-minds and experiencing the world as a solitary pagan but connected to all.

 I still stand by my opinion that I do not truly and fully belong to the “Pagan community”, although I enjoyed my time spent there, I was still weary.
 I’ve never really felt comfortable in large groups of people, I’ve always felt the need to move away, and be by myself.
-The same was true for PFD, although my boyfriend and I stayed within the parameters of all the stalls often, we tended to move out to the outskirts, to experience the Lake, the tree’s and the other plant life.
+The same was true for PFD, although The Hedgehog and I stayed within the parameters of all the stalls often, we tended to move out to the outskirts, to experience the Lake, the tree’s and the other plant life.

 Although I found many of the people at PFD to be friendly, I still wanted to be enveloped in the presence of Nature rather than people.
 As I’m rather shy, I did not get any networking done.
 I’ve always felt more comfortable on the edges than in the center, and with plants and animals than with fellow humans.